VertaAI/modeldb/client/verta/docs/tutorials/packaging/registry.rst

 Register Models and Versions in Model Registry
 ==============================================

 After models are trained and evaluated, they need to be ''stored'' along with necessary information so that they can be packed and deployed later.

-This tutorial will show how this can be done using Verta's Model Registry.
+This tutorial will go through how this can be done using Verta's Model Registry.

 Creating a registered model and model version using the Client
 --------------------------------------------------------------

 Suppose we have the following LogisticRegression classifier from scikit-learn:

 .. code-block:: python